Public service announcement: United States

 The most common topics of PSAs are health and safety, such as the multimedia "Emergency Preparedness & Safety Tips On Air and Online" talk radio campaign.
 A typical PSA is part of a public awareness campaign to inform or educate the public about an issue such as obesity or compulsive gambling.

 One of the earliest television public service announcements came in the form of Smokey Bear whose "Only you can prevent forest fires" campaign ran for decades.
 Other common early themes were traffic safety, especially safe crossing, wearing seat belts and not driving drunk, and the dangers of cigarette smoking.

 A charitable organization may enlist the support of a celebrity for a PSA; examples include actress Kathryn Erbe telling people to be green and Crips gang leader Stanley Williams speaking from prison to urge youths not to join gangs or commit crimes.

 Some television shows featuring very special episodes made PSAs after the episodes.
 For example, Law & Order: Special Victims Unit talked about child abduction in one episode, with a PSA about child abduction airing after the episode.
 After My Sister Sam was canceled in 1988, surviving cast members Pam Dawber, Joel Brooks, Jenny O'Hara, and David Naughton were reunited to film a PSA for the Center to Prevent Handgun Violence on gun control after the murder of their co-star, Rebecca Schaeffer, who was gunned down by a crazed fan on July 18, 1989, at Schaeffer's apartment in Los Angeles.

 During the 1980s, many American cartoon shows contained PSAs at the end of their shows to satisfy federal regulations that required programming for children to be educational.
 Examples include the closing moral segments at the end of He-Man and the Masters of the Universe, the "Knowing is Half the Battle" epilogues in G.I.
 Joe: A Real American Hero, The Transformers, Jem, M.A.S.K., Inspector Gadget, and the "Sonic Says" segments from Adventures of Sonic the Hedgehog.

 PSAs are used as placeholders for unsold commercials.

-Hong Kong

-Hong Kong's PSAs have served as a crucial tool for public education, awareness, and social campaigns, changing their focus over the decades:

-1. Early Development and Colonial Era (Pre-1997)

-Focus on Basic Safety and Hygiene:In the mid-to-late 20th century, early campaigns likely focused on fundamental public health, road safety, and civic responsibilities.
-This mirrored the initial use of PSAs in other post-war societies.

-Centralized Production:The Hong Kong Government's Information Services Department has historically been responsible for coordinating the design and execution of these publicity campaigns.